-Finding the right size vehicle to carry your expected number of passengers and all your bug out supplies can sometimes be easier said than done.
-If you have a rather large family then it might be a little harder to find the perfect BOV compared to someone who is only carrying a couple passengers at most.
+Finding the right size vehicle to carry your expected number of passengers and all your bug-out supplies can sometimes be easier said than done.
+If you have a rather large family then it might be a little harder to find the perfect BOV compared to someone who is only carrying a couple of passengers at most.

 Some preppers even opt for pulling a trailer behind them so they can carry extra food, water, and supplies.
 Once again this all depends on your situation as carrying a trailer does come with extra risks involved.

-Besides just causing you to burn more fuel, a trailer makes it harder for you to maneuver around obstacles as well as making going off-road near impossible.
-Furthermore you will be a bigger target for looters and if you manage to get stuck in bumper to bumper traffic it could end up being a nightmare.
+Besides just causing you to burn more fuel, a trailer makes it harder for you to maneuver around obstacles and makes going off-road near impossible.
+Furthermore, you will be a bigger target for looters and if you manage to get stuck in bumper-to-bumper traffic it could end up being a nightmare.

-Amongst the prepper community there has always been a lot of controversy regarding EMP’s when it comes to bug out vehicles.
-Because of the difficulty of finding an EMP proof vehicle that meets an individual needs, many preppers just completely ignore the chance of an EMP happening altogether.
-Then there are those who will either search for a vehicle that isn’t prone to EMP attacks, or even go as far as building a faraday cage to store spare electrical parts to replace what goes bad.
+Amongst the prepper community, there has always been a lot of controversy regarding EMP’s when it comes to bug-out vehicles.
+Because of the difficulty of finding an EMP-proof vehicle that meets individual needs, many preppers just completely ignore the chance of an EMP happening altogether.
+Then there are those who will either search for a vehicle that isn’t prone to EMP attacks or even go as far as building a faraday cage to store spare electrical parts to replace what goes bad.

 Bug Out Supplies

 Have everything ready to go